jlpteaching/gem5-assignment-template/assignment-4/assignment.md

 1. What is the working set size for the matrix multiply application?
 Describe the working set size as a function of `matrix_size` and the size of a double `double_size`.
 Plug in 128 as `matrix_size` and 8 as `double_size` and calculate the working set size.
+Give both the answer and the equation you used to calculate it.
 2. For each of the three blocking configurations, what's the *active working set* for multiplying *one block*?
 Describe the working set size as a function of `matrix_size`, `block_size`, and `double_size`.
 Plug in 128 as `matrix_size`, 8 as `block_size`, and 8 as `double_size`.
+3. Given your answers, for the "SmallCache" that is 16 KiB, which implementation do you think will perform the best?

+For these questions, you can assume the cache line size is 64 bytes.

 ### Step II: Simulation and performance comparison

 For your simulation, create a configuration script that allows you to run any of the workloads with any of the cache hierarchies.
 For this step:

-- run all the workloads on `HW4SmallCacheHierarchy`
+- run all the workloads on using the `SmallCache` hierarchy.
-- run `BlockIJMatMulWorkload` with all the cache hierarchies.

 In your report answer the following questions.

-1. For `HW4SmallCacheHierarchy`, which blocking scheme performs the best?
-Why?
+1. For `SmallCache`, which blocking scheme performs the best?
-2. For `BlockIKMatMulWorkload`, which cache hierarchy performs the best?
 Why?

 Use a `matrix_size` of 128 and a `block_size` of 8 for all your simulations.